FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 - 🔄 **ISO Updates**: Get updates whenever changes occur in the ISO 3166-1 standard, such as modifications to existing country codes or details.
 - 🚨 **Country Status Changes**: Be notified when a country ceases to exist, either due to geopolitical changes or other factors.

+### Available Notification Methods:
+- **Email (Forever Free)**: Get notifications delivered straight to your inbox for easy tracking and action.
+- **Webhook (Premium)**: Receive real-time updates pushed directly to your system via a webhook for seamless integration.
+- **Slack (Premium)**: Stay informed by receiving alerts directly in your Slack channels for real-time collaboration.

 ## Features